joedusky/KuttyAngel/Rose/README.md

-## Why Rose?
+## Why Kutty Angel?
 ```
-Rose was online since 2021 and helped many admins to keep their groups effectively
+Kutty Angel was online since 2021 and helped many admins to keep their groups effectively
 ```

-Rose was created on August 10, 2021.
+Kutty Angel was created on August 10, 2021.
 We are currently developing and maintaining the [WilliamButcherBot](https://github.com/thehamkercat/WilliamButcherBot) and [Alita_Robot](https://github.com/Divkix/Alita_Robot/) plugin, using only the [Pyrogram](https://docs.pyrogram.org/) libarry.

 - Simple: Rose brings you the best tools with a simple easy to use manner & User Friendly Interactive UI, Fonts and Thumbnails